Qarj/Lookup-Folder/README.md

 # LookupFolder 0.02
-Search a Windows network folder for files containing multiple strings
+Search a Windows network folder for files containing multiple strings.

+The search strings are assumed to be URL encoded.
+There is an option to indicate that the files are encoded as quoted printable and should be decoded.

+This script is designed to be as fast as possible over WAN network shares.

 ### Example 1
 ```